Find Trade Colleges

 Salisbury, MD

-Wor-Wic Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #9 on the list.
+With a ranking of #9, Wor-Wic Community College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
 Wor-Wic Community College is a small public school located in the rural area of Salisbury.

 Of the 10 students majoring in allied health at Wor-Wic Community College, 20% are male and 80% are female.